git-town/git-town/docs/DEVELOPMENT.md

 Certain tests require that the Git remote points to an actual GitHub, Gitea, GitLab or Bitbucket address.
 This causes `git push` operations in this test to also go to GitHub.
-To prevent this, set an environment variable `GIT_TOWN_REMOTE` with the desired value of the `origin` remote, and Git Town will use that value instead of what is configured in the repo.
+To prevent this, set an environment variable `GIT_TOWN_REMOTE` with the desired value of the development remote (the "origin" remote), and Git Town will use that value instead of what is configured in the repo.

 If Cucumber tests produce garbled output on Windows, try running them inside Git Bash.
 See [this issue](https://github.com/cucumber/godog/issues/129) for